DmitryScaletta/twitch-dlp/DOWNLOAD_PRIVATE_VIDEOS.md

 A: Unfortunately no. Both twitchtracker.com and streamscharts.com are using anti DDOS protection, so it's not easy to retrieve the HTML content of these pages.

 Q: Can you add support for sullygnome.com?
-A: It's not possible because they don't show seconds (only hours and minutes) when the stream started.
+A: It's not possible because they don't show seconds when the stream started (only hours and minutes).